GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 #### GTM Server-Side Preview

 For the GTM Server-Side Preview, we are missing a user-friendly interface like the one for the web preview.
 However, we can inspect the consent state once the GA4 client parses the incoming event data.
 The event data exposes the consent states as part of the `x-sst-system-properties` object.
 From here, you can use the consent state to block or allow certain tags from firing based on the user's consent preferences.
-Or simply pass the consent state to your tags for further analysis downstream.
+Or pass the consent state to your tags for further analysis downstream.

 ![gtm-ss-system-properties](/assets/img/consent-mode/gtm-ss-system-properties.png)
 _Source: Own GTM Setup_